Free lacrosse scoreboard with countdown clock

 Women's Lacrosse — Explosive Growth

 Women's lacrosse is the fastest-growing women's team sport in the United States at the high school and college levels.
 NCAA women's lacrosse has expanded significantly, with new programs launching across the country.
 Rule changes have made the women's game faster and more physical, closing the stylistic gap with men's lacrosse.
-The inclusion of women's lacrosse in the LA 2028 Olympics provides a massive platform for further growth and investment.
+The inclusion of women's lacrosse in the LA 2028 Olympics opens a massive platform for further growth and investment.

 Technology and Analytics

-Equipment Innovation
+Equipment Development

 Lacrosse equipment continues to evolve rapidly.
-Mesh technology in stick heads (companies like East Coast Dyes and StringKing have revolutionized pocket performance), carbon fiber shafts that are lighter and stronger than ever, helmet technology from Cascade and Warrior with improved impact absorption, and position-specific designs that optimize equipment for attackers, midfielders, defensemen, and goalkeepers.
+Mesh technology in stick heads (companies like East Coast Dyes and StringKing have reshaped pocket performance), carbon fiber shafts that are lighter and stronger than ever, helmet technology from Cascade and Warrior with improved impact absorption, and position-specific designs that optimize equipment for attackers, midfielders, defensemen, and goalkeepers.
 The equipment industry is a major driver of the sport's growth and accessibility.

 Indigenous Heritage and Recognition